gakshat365/pyramId/README.md

-# VoughDB - Database Management System
+# VoughtDB - Database Management System

 A GUI-based database management application for Vought International's pyramid scheme system, built with Python and MySQL.